First Doctor: Later appearances

 A child version of the character appears in "Listen" (2014), portrayed by an uncredited Michael Jones.

 In the Big Finish audio drama The Light at the End the First Doctor is portrayed by William Russell, who also played Ian Chesterton in both the show and the audio dramas.
 Russell and fellow co-star Peter Purves (who played Steven Taylor) have performed numerous other audio plays set during this era, usually narrating the stories and doing an impression (rather than an impersonation) of the Doctor's voice while reciting his lines.

 In the series 10 finale "The Doctor Falls", David Bradley appeared as the First Doctor, confronting his twelfth incarnation as the latter resists his oncoming regeneration.
 This scene was followed up in the 2017 Christmas special, "Twice Upon a Time".
 Bradley had previously portrayed William Hartnell in An Adventure in Space and Time, a 2013 docudrama depicting the creation of Doctor Who.
 He reprised the role of the First Doctor for a series of audio stories released by Big Finish, titled "The First Doctor Adventures", starting in January 2018.

 April 2022 saw Big Finish release a box set of audio dramas starring Stephen Noonan as the First Doctor.
 Nicholas Briggs has expressed interest in producing further stories with David Bradley.
 Stephen Noonan also expressed interest in returning for future boxsets.
 Another First Doctor boxset is scheduled for February 2023, with Noonan starring once again.

-The First Doctor appeared as one of the “Guardians of the Edge” (played again by David Bradley), in an afterlife, inside the Doctor’s mind in the final Thirteenth Doctor special, to the Thirteenth Doctor in ("The Power of the Doctor").
+The First Doctor appeared as one of the "Guardians of the Edge" (played again by David Bradley), in an afterlife, inside the Doctor's mind in the final Thirteenth Doctor episode, "The Power of the Doctor".